 When it comes to medical assistant training in Tennessee, individuals have more than 20 institutions to choose from and many are located in urban centers.

-Here are a few examples of schools which offer ABHES- or CAAHEP-accredited medical assistant diploma programs.
+Here are a few examples of schools that offer ABHES- or CAAHEP-accredited medical assistant diploma programs.

 Certification for Becoming a Medical Assistant

-Medical assistant job training and employment is readily available in the state of Tennessee, which meets national standards and the same standards as those of most states for certification.
+Medical assistant job training and employment are readily available in the state of Tennessee, which meets national standards and the same standards as those of most states for certification.

 To take the CMA exam, one must be a recent graduate or almost finished from a Commission on Accreditation of Allied Health Education Programs (CAAHEP) or Accrediting Bureau of Health Education Schools(ABHES) accredited program.